Xaxis/jquery.devgrid/README.md

-When you have no need to see your site's breakpoint visualizations but still would like to have the `<body>` element of your site updated with the `data-devgrid-x-breakpoint` and `data-devgrid-y-breakpoint` attributes so you can track which breakpoint are active programmatically, do the following:
+When you have no need to see your site's breakpoint visualizations but still would like to have the `<body>` element of your site updated with the `data-devgrid-x-breakpoint` and `data-devgrid-y-breakpoint` attributes so you can track which breakpoints are active programmatically, do the following:

 ```javascript
 // jQuery.devgrid initialization  w/o visualization